notlongp/ticket-association-code/README.md

 # Ticket Sale Suggestion - A Case Study Using Association Rules
+Link to the report can be find [here](https://notlongp.github.io/ticket-association/)
 ## Introduction
 Marketing data is important because it helps executive officers understand the demographic of ticket buyers around the venue's area.
 By studying the insights of a given dataset from the trends shaped by the data, an analyst can bring about the best suggestions for the marketing team for effective advertisement.